| Home

 fellow.
 We sense that perhaps, hope against hope, the New Year will

-be an opportunity to start over anew with a clean slate.
+be an opportunity to start over fresh with a brand new and clean

 Old